gboehl/econpizza/docs/the_yaml.rst

 .. code-block::

-    parameters:
+    parameters: [ theta, psi, phi_pi, phi_y, rho, h, eta, rho_beta, chi ]

+Use the ``parameters`` block to define any parameters.
+Parameters are treated the same as variables, but they are time invariant.
+During steady state search they are treated exactly equally.
+For this reason their values are provided in the `steady_state` block.

+.. code-block::

+    steady_state:
+        fixed_values:
+            # parameters
             theta: 6.  # demand elasticity
             psi: 96  # price adjustment costs
             phi_pi: 4  # monetary policy rule coefficient #1
             phi_y: 1.5  # monetary policy rule coefficient #2
             rho: .8  # interest rate smoothing
             h: .44  # habit formation
             eta: .33  # inverse Frisch elasticity
             rho_beta: .9  # autocorrelation of discount factor shock

-        # chi is actually a parameter.
-Define it as a variables to include it into root finding to target nSS = ySS = 0.33
-        ~ chi = chiSS

-Use the ``parameters`` block to define any parameters that are time invariant.

-.. code-block::

-    steady_state:
-        fixed_values:
-            # equivalent to setting an init. guess and setting all occurences in `equations` to value
+            # steady state values
             beta: 0.9984
             y: .33
             pi: 1.02^.25

-        init_guesses: # the default init. guess is always 1.1
+        init_guesses: # the default initial guess is always 1.1
-            chi: 6 # just for demonstrative purposes
+            chi: 6

-Finally, the ``steady_state`` block allows to fix some steady state values, and provide initial guesses for others.
-Note that the default initial guess for any variable not specified here will be ``1.1``.
+Finally, the ``steady_state`` block allows to fix parameters and, if desired, some steady state values, and provide initial guesses for others.
+Note that the default initial guess for any variable/parameter not specified here will be ``1.1``.

 Heterogeneous agent models